huanyich/Leetcode/Blind75/207. Course Schedule/README.md

-Step 1.
-Use the given prerequiestes to construct a topological order graph Step 2. try every numCourse and see if we will find a cycle
+<strong>Step 1.</strong> Use the given prerequiestes to construct a topological order graph
+<strong>Step 2.</strong> try every numCourse and see if we will find a cycle